VerifyTests/DiffEngine/docs/diff-tool.md

 ## MaxInstancesToLaunch

 By default a maximum of 5 tool instances will be launched.
-This prevents a change that break many test from causing too much load on a machine.
+This prevents a change that breaks many test from causing too much load on a machine.

 This value can be changed: